 Each company entered is led by a Company Captain, who creates the company team, recruits participants, and manages the team.
 Teams of competitive runners have a chance to qualify for the Series Championship, where they will compete against the champions from all the Series events for top honors in the corporate running community.

 Participating companies use the event as a platform to promote health and fitness in the workplace, foster goodwill and camaraderie among their employees, and show their commitment to the community and best environmental practices.
 The Corporate Challenge strives to make a difference through a donation to a not-for-profit organisation in each host city, and through our operations initiatives designed to make the Corporate Challenge the world's greenest road race.

-Payment options for the 2018 J.P.
-Morgan Corporate Challenge Sydney include credit cards or funds transfer.
+Payment options for the J.P.
+Morgan Corporate Challenge Sydney 2019 coming soon.